 February admission is a program developed by former Dean of Admissions Fred Neuberger in a creative effort to fill dorm space that was empty during spring semester because so many Middlebury students study abroad.
 Rather than admit a large class of transfer students, the College decided to admit another class of first-year students, or "Febs."

 Do students apply for February admission in a separate applicant pool?

 No. February students are chosen from the same applicant pool as September students and all students are notified of their admission at the same time in late March or early April.
-Students may indicate on the pre-application their preference for a starting date (September only, February only, or either), but this is ultimately an Admissions Office decision.
+Students may indicate on the Common Application their preference for a starting date (September only, February only, or either), but this is ultimately an Admissions Office decision.
 Some students who indicate an interest in September may be offered a place in our February class.
 Many applicants now tell us they'd prefer to be "Febs," and some even outline their plans for the fall in their applications.

 How many Febs arrive each February?

 Usually 90 to 100 students.